When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 • The high amount of fats should be avoided as the cholesterol and triglyceride levels tend to be high in patients with Nephrotic syndrome.
 The diet must be high in calories so as to conserve proteins, yet low in fats.
 Excess of oily food and saturated fats (ghee, margarine, etc) should be avoided.

-• Sodium in the diet should be minimum so as to prevent fluid accumulation and edema.
+• Sodium in the diet should be minimal so as to prevent fluid accumulation and edema.
 The foods that are high in sodium content and thereby should be avoided are:

-1. 1.
-Salted wafers, popcorns, salted biscuits, snacks, chips, etc
+1. Salted wafers, popcorn, salted biscuits, snacks, chips, etc

-7. 7.
-Commercial cheese, preservative containing foods, noodle mixes, pasta
+7. Commercial cheese, preservative-containing foods, noodle mixes, pasta

 For Ulcerative Colitis: